 Nurse Specialists MatterIn both medicine and nursing, generalists and specialists both serve many important purposes.
 Choosing which one to be can be difficult but it's not out of the question, and sometimes it's possible to have the best of both worlds.
 Why does this choice matter and how does one make the most prudent choice for nursing career growth and satisfaction?

-In medicine, it's often said that there's a shortage of primary care physicians (especially in rural areas and some small town and inner cities) because being a medical specialists pays so much more handsomely.
+In medicine, it's often said that there's a shortage of primary care physicians (especially in rural areas and some small town and inner cities) because being a medical specialist pays much more handsomely.
 Nurse practitioners are thankfully filling those gaps in primary care.
-Is money the greatest allure of specialization?
+So, is money the greatest allure of specialization?

 Even though ortho was something I became significantly comfortable with, upon graduating I actually chose to skip med-surg and acute care in favor of community health and home health.
 I never looked back, and I indeed developed my own form of expertise, albeit not in the hospital setting.